Loading...

 How to consume croissant, english flat white without glucose spikes

-Add a source of protein, such as a boiled egg or a handful of almonds, to your meal.
-This can help slow down the absorption of sugars.
+Add a source of protein, such as a boiled egg or a handful of nuts, to your meal.
+Protein can slow down the absorption of sugars from carbohydrates.

 Stay Hydrated

-Engage in a short walk or light exercise after your meal to help your body use up glucose more efficiently.
+Take a brief walk after your meal to help your body use the glucose more efficiently.

 Mindful Eating